 The loudness button

-You may have experienced the equal loudness contour first hand if you have ever used a playback system with a “loudness” button (in full this is really called “loudness compensation” button.)
+You may have experienced the Equal Loudness Contours first hand if you have ever used a playback system with a “loudness” button (in full this is really called “loudness compensation” button.)
 At high volumes, engaging the loudness button has no effect—the frequency response of the music remains unaltered from the original source.
 At lower volumes, however, the loudness button boosts both lows and highs, to more closely emulate the flat high-level response.

 This is something you can easily create in the studio, so that your mix sounds spectrally “balanced” regardless of level.
-You can think of this as applying a different eq curve to softer program material than to the loudest material, using a device that morphs between these eq curves automatically!
-The idea is to set up the processor to apply a more pronounced “loudness” curve to low-level audio, with the curve gradually flattening out at louder levels and becoming completely flat at maximum level (see figure 4).
+You can think of this as applying a different EQ curve to softer program material than to the loudest material, using a device that morphs between these EQ curves automatically!
+The idea is to set up the processor to apply a more pronounced “loudness” curve to low-level audio, with the curve gradually flattening out at louder levels and becoming completely flat at maximum level.
 This is, in fact, a commonly used mastering technique.

 Applying a loudness curve

 Let’s talk a bit about how it’s done.
 First, set up your bands to accurately capture the lows, mids, and highs.
 Of course, the more bands you have to work with, the more precisely you can isolate these frequencies.
-With a three-band processor, good crossover starting points are 200 Hz, and 4 kHz; with a four-band device, try going with 100 Hz, 1 kHz, and 6 kHz.
+With a 3-band processor, good crossover starting points are 200 Hz and 4 kHz; with a 4-band device, try going with 100 Hz, 1 kHz, and 6 kHz.
 Again, these are just starting points, not hard and fast rules; experiment to determine the best settings for the tune you’re working on.

-Next, carefully set the threshold, ratio and makeup gain on the low and high bands only, such that the dynamics processors act as upward compressors (see figure 5).
+Next, carefully set the threshold, ratio and makeup gain on the low and high bands only, such that the dynamics processors act as upward compressors.
 At high levels, the signal remains unaltered.
 Near the threshold there is some slight compression taking place.
 At low levels, no compression is taking place, but the output level is increased.
 This results in a gain boost in these bands when the levels are below the threshold.
 There is no effect when levels exceed the threshold.